How the Private Voice Took Hold

 Why This Playlist Matters

-It is not just a genre list.
-It is a historical arc you can hear.
+More than a genre list, it is a historical arc you can hear.